SK Dox Mini Dachshunds

 Silky Wirehair

-Silky Coat: These are Improper Wire coats.
 Silky wires are still considered wirehairs.
 They do not have the correct coat according to AKC standards for working/showing.
-They are the result of a wirehair carrying long-hair or a wire hair being bred with a long-hair or dog carrying long-hair.
-They only have one coat that is a mix between wire and long.
-They require more grooming and will need a good trimming, at least around the eyes and feet every once in awhile.
-However they do shed allot less then traditional wire coats.
+They require more grooming and will need a good trimming, at least around the eyes and feet every once in a while.
+However, they do shed allot less than traditional coats.

 Pictured are a Dilute Red Silky Wirehair and a Chocolate & Tan Silky Wirehair.